dani1793/careAxiom-assignment/readme.txt

 NOTE: The code is written in ES6 and conversion could be required if you are running old node version.
-The babel task of convert is created use command babel convert to create a list folder containing plain JS code
+The babel task of convert is created use command babel convert to create a dist folder containing plain JS code